UAlbanyArchives/staticPages-webArchives/README.md

 # UWM Web Archives EAD update code

 This is, as shown below, a fork of the University of Albany's code to generate subject and collection pages for their web archives collections.
+(My infinite gratitude to Greg for sharing this code with the community via the Archive-It blog.)

 Since I am basically an amateur at this, I have eliminated the sections of code that make updates to HTML and am focusing on updates to EAD only.